 Facilities and Equipment

-The clinical facilities include the University Medical Center, Toledo Hospital and St. Luke's Hospital.
-Diagnostic radiology facilities at UT include modern equipment for routine radiologic procedures, mammography, ultrasonography, computerized tomography and magnetic resonance imaging.
-There are three state of the art angiography suites.
-64 Detector CT, 3.0 T MR, 1.5 T Open Bore MR, and TeraRecon Workstations.
+The clinical facilities include the University Medical Center and The Toledo Hospital.
+Diagnostic radiology facilities at UT include modern equipment for routine radiologic procedures, mammography, ultrasoundography, computerized tomography, and magnetic resonance imaging.
+There are three state of the art angiography suites, a 320 slice CT, 3.0 T MR, 1.5 T Open Bore MR, and TeraRecon Workstations.

 Radiology Teaching Library